00-Evan/00-Evan.github.io/_posts/2023/2023-10-18-shattered-pixel-dungeon-v220.md

 - [Coming Soon to Shattered: A New Quest! …Eventually](/blog/coming-soon-to-shattered-a-new-quest-eventually.html)
 - [Coming Soon to Shattered: Sub-Floors and Digging!](/blog/coming-soon-to-shattered-subfloors-and-digging.html)

-Here’s a condensed runthrough of the major changes this update.
+Here's a condensed runthrough of the major changes this update.
 You can check out the changes screen in-game for a fully detailed list.

 ![](/assets/images/{{page.date|date:'%Y/%Y-%m-%d'}}/new.png){: .align-center}
 - v2.2.0 releases 138 days after v2.1.0.